-MedStar Visiting Nurse Association offers knowledgeable and supportive nursing care to ostomy patients to help them regain their independence at home.
-Specially certified wound, ostomy and continence care nurses visit patients' homes to teach them how to care for their ostomy and live comfortably with an ostomy pouch.
+MedStar VNA offers knowledgeable and supportive nursing care to help patients who have an ostomy.
+Specially certified wound, ostomy, and continence care nurses visit patients' homes to teach them and their caregivers how to care for the ostomy and live comfortably with an ostomy pouch.

 - How to care for the skin around the stoma

-- Food guidelines to minimize discomfort and improve quality of life
+- Food guidelines for ileostomy patients to minimize discomfort

 What is an ostomy?

 When a part of the intestine or urinary system doesn't work as it should, a doctor can perform surgery to make an opening in the patient’s abdomen.
 This opening is called an ostomy.
 There are several types:

 - A colostomy is an ostomy of the colon

 - An ileostomy is an ostomy of the small intestine

 - A urostomy is an ostomy of the bladder

 With an ostomy, waste no longer leaves the body from the anus and instead leaves the body through the part of the intestine at the ostomy opening.
 This part of the intestine is called the stoma.
 There's no muscle around the stoma, so the individual cannot control when waste or gas leaves the body.
 Waste automatically goes from the stoma into a plastic bag (or “pouch”) around the stoma.
 This pouch will block the smell of the waste.
 MedStar VNA nurses teach patients how to care for the ostomy and change the pouch.